networkcobwebs/minecraft-server-manager/README.md

 Minecraft server to have been run once.
 - The Restore Backup button of the World Controls is permanently disabled while work on that feature continues.
-- Some commands used in the Send Raw Minecraft Command section of the World Controls will not work.
+- Some commands available in the Send Raw Minecraft Command section of the World Controls will not work.
 - The Update button of the Server Controls section is permanently disabled while work on that feature continues.